blox/blox/docs/deployment-ux.md

 #### Updating the `InstanceGroup`

 > TODO: Thinking about this more, I'm not sure if versioning the `InstanceGroup` along with the `EnvironmentRevision` is the right thing here.
 In particular, I'm not sure if it might be surprising that a rollback deployment will also change which instances form part of an environment.
+One way we could circumvent the weirdness is by going back to creating new `EnvironmentRevision`s for rollbacks, and only rolling back the `TaskDefinition` part (see Appendix of Alternatives Considered).

 If we want to change the target group of `ContainerInstances` that the `Environment` should run on, we can modify the `InstanceGroup` of the `Environment`.
 For example, to modify the `Environment` from the previous example to also run on `ContainerInstance`s with the attribute `stack=gamma`, run: